-Students are advised to secure their valuables at all times.
+Students are advised to secure their valuables at all times in the lockers that are made available to students.
 The college and the Program do not accept responsibility for damage or loss of personal property.

 Professional Liability Insurance

 Professional liability insurance is provided by the college and is included in the student tuition and fees.
 Program students are covered with \$1,000,000 per occurrence and \$3,000,000 aggregate.